 There are two different types or Visual Learners; Linguistic and Spatial.
 Visual-Linguistic learners learn best through the plain written word, using materials such as books and case studies.
-They also benefit from writing tasks such as mock exams or simply repeating what is already printed in books.
+Visual learners also benefit from writing tasks such as mock exams or simply repeating what is already printed in books.
 Visual-Spatial, on the other hand, usually have more difficulties with the plain written word and much prefer charts, graphs, demonstrations and videos whilst also taking notes on the subject.

 Kinaesthetic Learners take in a subject best while touching, moving and generally interacting with the subject.
 They often take notes during learning sessions for the sake of moving their hands and often highlight key points with colour highlighters.
 They also benefit from drawing pictures, diagrams and generally doodling.
 It can be hard to imagine how to apply this particular method to ground schooling.
 Actually the best way to apply this is whilst you are up in the air.
 For example, when increasing power using the throttle, consider what effect on the engine and the aircraft this will have – Aircraft General Knowledge!
 When planning a navigation exercise with your instructor, consider the things you may have read about in your Navigation book!